Staq Infrastructure Overview

 • EBS – High-Performance Block Storage

-• Lambda - Serverless Computing
+• Lambda – Event-driven Serverless Functions

 • ACM – SSL Certificate Manager

-• ElastiCache Redis - Managed Caching for Redis
+• ElastiCache (Redis) – Managed Caching Layer

 • Shield – DDoS Protection